-Pursuant to the terms of agreements, the VIE or a subsidiary of the VIE is required to repay principal and interest of the loans if (i) either an affiliate of the VIE, including Xiao-I, is unable to consummate an Initial Public Offering ("IPO") before the maturity of loans, or (ii) even if IPO is consummated before the maturity of loans, the enterprise market value does not equal or exceed \$448 million (RMB 3 billion) upon closing of the IPO.
-If such affiliate of the VIE completes an IPO before the maturity of convertible loans with enterprise market value above \$448 million, the convertible loan can be paid by the VIE or a subsidiary of the VIE, at the VIE's option, delivering either ordinary shares of such affiliate or an equivalent amount in cash.
-If the VIE decides to deliver ordinary shares of such affiliate, the VIE will need to separately negotiate with such affiliate and obtain the necessary board and/or shareholders' approvals of such affiliate pursuant to such affiliate's corporate charters and the laws of the jurisdiction where it is incorporated.
+the VIE will need to separately negotiate with such affiliate and obtain the necessary board and/or shareholders' approvals of such affiliate pursuant to such affiliate's corporate charters and the laws of the jurisdiction where it is incorporated.
 Accordingly, upon completion of this offering pursuant to the relevant loan agreements, the shares to be issued if such loans were converted would be ordinary shares of Xiao-I Corporation should the VIE decided to convert shares.
 Whether the loans are paid for in cash within ten working days after completion of the listing or in ordinary shares of Xiao-I Corporation is at the option of the VIE.
-As disclosed in subsequent events, the VIE will settle the cash payment through cash flow from operations, bank borrowings and other financing sources including financial support from related parties.
+As disclosed in subsequent events, the VIE will settle the cash payment with operational sources and financing sources from bank borrowings.